Orekaria/motorhome_step/README.md

 ### How to use
 - slide-out button: to slide out the step
-  - the step will auto-slide-in after 11 seconds
+  - the step will auto-slide-in when motion is detected
-  - if the slide-out button is pushed again within 2 seconds after the step has slided out, the auto-slide-in is disabled.
-This mode is referred as "step slided out in motion detection mode"
 - slide-in button: to slide in the step
 - if the vehicle starts moving, an alarm will sound and the step will auto-slide-in
 - the step can be controlled by either the user and the arduino, thanks to the 2x relay configuration